The page covers:

 most likely by Giacomo Della Porta (the steps are similar to those of Palazzo Senatorio, which Della Porta was completing in that period).

-vaguely Gothic; two clocks were placed on them: one indicated the French (international) hour, while the
+vaguely Gothic; two clocks were placed on them: one indicated the French (international) hour and the other the Italian hour.
+The latter was replaced by a sundial after 1847 when the Italian system was abandoned.

-Eventually a second contest in 1723 led to the endorsement of a project designed by Francesco de Sanctis; the curved lines of the steps recall those of Porto di Ripetta by Alessandro Specchi.
-Costs were born by France (a donation had been made in 1655 by Etienne Gueffier, a French nobleman) and the small columns and the globes at the beginning of the steps were decorated with the fleurs-de-lis of the French kings together with the chequered eagle of Pope Innocent XIII, the reigning pope.
+small columns and the globes at the beginning of the steps were decorated with the fleurs-de-lis of the French kings together with the chequered eagle of Pope Innocent XIII, the reigning pope.

 The original plan provided for several statues of French saints on the balustrades; in addition two large